 In this paper, we have motivated the partners through relational incentives.
-However, going beyond our model, a key alternative incentive mechanism in weak-contractual environments is to motivate agents by reputational effects, i.e., working to build a good name for the firm (career concerns, Holmström (1999)).^{38,39} In this section, we argue that our model can be readily extended to allow for career concerns.
+However, going beyond our model, the alternative incentive mechanism in weak-contractual environments is to motivate agents by reputational effects, i.e., working to build a good name in the market (career concerns, Holmström (1999)).36 Our model can be readily extended to allow for career concerns.
 Importantly, the comparative statics of the effects of the informational environment on career concerns is very different from the effects on relational incentives, established above.